yanko-belov/firefly-iii-spendee-import/README.md

 # Import Spendee to Firefly III

-This is a helper script to help transform [Spendee](https://www.spendee.com/) csv exports into Firefly III, so you can use [fidi](https://docs.firefly-iii.org/data-importer/)
+This is a helper script to help transform [Spendee](https://www.spendee.com/) csv exports into [Firefly III](https://www.firefly-iii.org/).

 First you need to convert spendee csv into csv that is compatible for Firefly III.